-Your vehicle has indicators as a reminder to buckle your safety belts.
-See Safety Belt Reminders on page 3-34.
+This vehicle has indicators as a reminder to buckle the safety belts.
+See Safety Belt Reminders on page 3-35 for additional information.

 In most states and in all Canadian provinces, the law requires wearing safety belts.
 Here is why: